Superconductivity induced by gate-driven hydrogen intercalation in the charge-density-wave compound 1T-TiSe2

-\begin{footnotesize} \textbf{Ionic liquid gating-induced protonation.} Freshly-cleaved 1$T$-TiSe\ped{2} crystals (HQ Graphene) were electrically contacted by drop-casting small droplets of silver paste (RS Components) to thin gold wires and immersed in a Duran crucible filled with 1-ethyl-3-methylimidazolium tetrafluoroborate ionic liquid (EMIM-BF\ped{4}, Sigma Aldrich) together with a platinum (Pt) counter electrode.
-The gate voltage $V\ped{G}$ was applied to the Pt electrode at 300\,K in ambient atmosphere by an Agilent B2961 power source.
-The four-wire resistance $R=V\ped{xx}/I\ped{DS}$ was monitored in situ by sourcing a constant current $I\ped{DS}\approx 100\,\upmu$A between the outer drain (D) and source (S) contacts with a Keithley 220 current source, and measuring the longitudinal voltage drop $V\ped{xx}$ between the inner voltage contacts with an HP3457 multimeter.
+\textbf{Ionic liquid gating-induced protonation.} Freshly-cleaved 1$T$-TiSe\ped{2} crystals (HQ Graphene\tcb{; typical size 1.0$\times$0.5$\times$0.05\,mm\apex{3}}) were electrically contacted by drop-casting small droplets of silver paste (RS Components) to thin gold wires and immersed in a Duran crucible \tcb{(40\,mm diameter)} filled with 1-ethyl-3-methylimidazolium tetrafluoroborate ionic liquid (EMIM-BF\ped{4}, Sigma Aldrich) together with a platinum (Pt) counter electrode.
+The gate voltage $V\ped{G}$ was applied to the Pt electrode at 300\,K in ambient atmosphere by an Agilent B2961 power source. {The applied $V\ped{G}$ was always limited to a maximum value of +3\,V and the gating temperature to 300\,K so as to avoid undesired electrochemical reactions between the sample and the ionic liquid such as sample etching\,\cite{ShiogaiNatPhys2016} or organic-ion intercalation\,\cite{PiattiNanomaterials2022}.} The four-wire resistance $R=V\ped{xx}/I\ped{DS}$ was monitored in situ by sourcing a constant current $I\ped{DS}\approx 100\,\upmu$A between the outer drain (D) and source (S) contacts with a Keithley 220 current source, and measuring the longitudinal voltage drop $V\ped{xx}$ between the inner voltage contacts with an HP3457 multimeter.
 The resistivity was then determined as $\rho = R t w l^{-1}$, where $t$ and $w$ are the sample thickness and width, and $l$ is the distance between the inner voltage contacts.
 Common-mode offsets were removed using the current-reversal method.
-The protonated TiSe\ped{2} samples were then extracted from the cell and rinsed with acetone and ethanol to remove ionic-liquid residues before further ex-situ characterizations.
+The protonated TiSe\ped{2} samples were then extracted from the cell and rinsed with acetone and ethanol to remove ionic-liquid residues before further \textit{ex-situ} characterizations.
 In between measurements, samples were stored in standard desiccators either under low vacuum or in argon atmosphere to avoid moisture contamination.\\